alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/customizing.md

 >   - `CMAKE_CXX_FLAGS` and `CMAKE_C_FLAGS` – The compilation flags.
 >   - `CMAKE_EXE_LINKER_FLAGS` – The linker flags.

-For the hello world use-case, it is enough to create a `helloworld.cmake` file and set the `DEFAULT_MODEL_PATH`, like
+For the hello world use-case, it is enough to create a `helloworld.cmake` file and set the `DEFAULT_MODEL_PATH`, like:
-so:

 ```cmake
 if (ETHOS_U_NPU_ENABLED)